 - Enter and exit the department through the front entrance, door 306.
 The doors in the studios that lead outside are for emergency use only. - Refrain from eating in the Dance Computer Lab, the Dance Classroom, and all Dance Studios. - Please leave large dance bags, backpacks, and electronics (laptops, phones, tablets, etc.) outside the studio.
 These items can be stored in the department lockers or the cubbies in the hallway.
-Only bring in the items that are needed for class (water bottles, warmups, dance shoes, etc.) - NO food, drink (except water in a closed container), or gum in the studios. - Street shoes should not be worn on the Marley dance floor in the dance studios. - Please refrain from placing items, including water bottles or cups, on the pianos in studio 1, studio 3, and studio 4. - Do not move the piano bench from the piano.
-Instruments are for musician use only and should not be touched. - Adjusting the thermostats is not permitted.
-Please see a Department of Dance staff member if the thermostats need to be adjusted. - Do not lean against the mirrors.

-- Do not lean against the blinds.
-This can damage the blinds themselves or put stress on the motor and cause them to be unable to be retracted. - Students are not allowed to move props, scenery, or musical instruments unless given permission by a faculty or staff member. - Lobby furniture is NOT allowed to be moved into the studio for reservations or rehearsals and CANNOT be used as props!
+Only bring in the items that are needed for class (water bottles, warmups, dance shoes, etc.) - NO food, drink (except water in a closed container), or gum in the studios. - Street shoes should not be worn on the Marley dance floor in the dance studios. - Please refrain from placing items, including water bottles, cups, laptops, etc., on the pianos in studio 1, studio 3, and studio 4.
+Use the utility cart next to the sound system for personal items. - DO NOT MOVE the piano bench from the piano. - Instruments are for musician use only and should not be touched.
+NO EXCEPTIONS! - Adjusting the thermostats is not permitted.
+Please see a Department of Dance staff member if the thermostats need to be adjusted. - Do not lean against the mirrors. - Do not lean against the blinds.
+This can damage the blinds themselves or put stress on the motor and cause them to be unable to be retracted. - Students are not allowed to move props, scenery, or musical instruments unless given permission by a faculty or staff member. - Do not hang any flyers, posters, or other materials on the walls.
+This peels the paint off the walls when the item is moved. - Please obtain permission from the staff before hanging items on the Bulletin Boards. - Lobby furniture is NOT allowed to be moved into the studio for reservations or rehearsals and CANNOT be used as props!